 To lower the debt burden, GLWA sets aside money each year from revenues to pay for capital improvements in future years.
-This pay-as-you-go approach eliminates the need to pay interest on debt in future years and improves to capital improvements.
-0.9% CLOSED PENSION
+This pay-as-you-go approach eliminates the need to pay interest on debt in future years and improves financial resiliency.

-5.3% REGIONAL SYSTEM LEASE 5.3¢ ON THE DOLLAR
+5.3% REGIONAL SYSTEM LEASE

-This money goes to the Detroit Water and Sewerage Department (DWSD) to pay for GLWA's lease of the regional wastewater system, DWSD uses those funds for improvements to the local system and to pay debt related
+This money goes to the Detroit Water and Sewerage Department (DWSD) to pay for GLWA's lease of the regional wastewater system.
+DWSD uses those funds for improvements to the local system and to pay debt related to capital improvements.